Kenji11/aivideo/tasks-test-integration.md

 - [ ] Can upload assets from frontend and receive asset IDs
 - [ ] Asset IDs are included in video generation request
 - [ ] Video generation starts and progresses through Phase 1
-- [ ] Phase 1 spec is visible in frontend after completion
 - [ ] Video generation progresses through Phase 2
 - [ ] Progress updates are visible in database during Phase 2
-- [ ] Phase 2 animatic frames are visible in frontend after completion
 - [ ] All error cases are handled gracefully
 - [ ] Status endpoint returns accurate progress information